ellipt01/joint/README.md

 To compile this program, edit "make.config" and run make.

 make.config specifies some compilation options.
 You will need to edit and modify this file according to the C and C++ compiler you are using.
 In particular, you will need to modify BLAS_LIB and BLAS_CFLAGS flags, which specify the BLAS library and its compiler options, and you will need to change them according to the BLAS library you are using.
-The sample make.config included in this repository assumes the use of Intel OneApi 2024 (icx and icpx compiler).
+The sample make.config included in this repository assumes the use of Intel OneApi 2024 (icx and icpx compiler abd BLAS of NKL).

 ## 3. usage of jinv
 After running make, make install creates the core inversion program jinv, the $L_2$-group lasso regularized joint inversion program, in the ./bin directory.